 Growing your own food comes with a multitude of benefits – including being able to personally ensure food safety and security, saving money, the health benefits of eating the freshest food possible, the satisfaction and enjoyment of raising your own food from seed to harvest, and fostering a connection with the natural world.

-The popular Community Garden program at the Horn Farm Center for Agricultural Education offers dirt lovers and aspiring farmers the opportunity to grow fresh, chemical-free food on prime farmland in the company of other enthusiastic and dedicated gardeners.
+The popular Community Garden program at the Horn Farm Center for Agricultural Education offers soil lovers and aspiring farmers the opportunity to grow fresh, chemical-free food on prime farmland in the company of other enthusiastic and dedicated gardeners.
 Each plot measures 20 x 20 feet.
 Seasonal garden plots are open from mid-April, weather permitting, until the end of October.
+Seasonal plot registration can be found here.
 Horn Farm offers a limited number of year-round plots for more serious gardeners who wish to manage and tend their plot through all four seasons.
-Registration is on a first-come, first-served basis.
-Registration will open on January 15, 2018.
+(Contact us for details on year-round plots).

 Horn Farm Center Community Gardener Responsibilities